stanford-mast/reflex/README.md

 ## Requirements for userspace version of ReFlex

 ReFlex requires a NVMe Flash device and a [network interface card supported by Intel DPDK](http://dpdk.org/doc/nics).
-We have tested ReFlex with the Intel 82599 10GbE NIC.
-We have tested ReFlex with the following NVMe SSDs: Samsung PM1725 and Intel P3600.
+We have tested ReFlex with the Intel 82599 10GbE NIC and the following NVMe SSDs: Samsung PM1725 and Intel P3600.
+We have also tested ReFlex on Amazon Web Services EC2 instances i3.4xlarge (see end of setup instructions below for AWS EC2 instance setup).

 ReFlex has been successfully tested on Ubuntu 16.04 LTS with kernel 4.4.0.